hotosm/osm-fieldwork/docs/odk_merge.md

 This program conflates the data collected using ODK Collect with existing OSM data.
-Many buildings in OSM were from imports of AI derived building footprints, and the only tages are _building=yes_.
+Many buildings in OSM were from imports of AI derived building footprints, and the only tags are _building=yes_.
 When doing ground data collection, in addition to collecting new data, you want to add or correct tags in existing OSM data.